-GFCI protected receptacles were found in this bathroom.
+There are no GFCI protected receptacles in this bathroom.
+The installation of GFCI protection is recommended.
 BATHROOM

 11.23 LOCATION

 Master Bedroom.

 11.24 SHOWER

 The shower walls are properly installed and are in good condition.
 Most ceramic tile is applied directly over gypsum board rather than on a concrete board such as "Durock" or "Wonder Board".
 Where the tile is applied directly over the gypsum board, it is critical that the tile grout be maintained to prevent water intrusion behind the tile.
 Missing or cracked grout should be repaired.
 Inside corners, and penetrations in the tile should be kept sealed with a high quality caulk.